Jetcoderz/flightlog-front/README.md

 [![Appstore Logo](/assets/appstorelogosm.png)](https://apps.apple.com/jp/app/flightlog-app/id1564235311)

 # Flightlog APP
 A journal app to keep track your flight history with data from aviationstack API.
-Plan to be deployed on app store and google play.
+Deployed on both the app store and google play.
 This is a team project created during our study at Code Chrysalis, a Tokyo-based fullstack bootcamp.

 ## User Story and Features